Odd-periodic Grover walk: Preliminaries

 with $\{v^{(i)}_{1}, v^{(i)}_{2}, \dots, v^{(i)}_{j_{i}}\} \cap \{v^{(l)}_{1}, v^{(l)}_{2}, \dots, v^{(l)}_{j_{l}}\}=\phi$ for $i \ne l$ and $v^{(i)}_{1} \sim v^{(i)}_{2} \sim \dots \sim v^{(i)}_{j_{i}} \sim v^{(i)}_{1}$, and $j_{1}+j_{2}+\dots j_{k}=j$ contributes the term

 to the coefficient of $x^{n-j}$.
-Thus, $\rho_{n-j}$ is obtained by summing (\ref{sum}) over all the permutation with length $j$ as in above.
-A cyclic permutation and a transposition are correspond to a cycle and an edge in the underlying graph.
-Thus, computing the coefficient of the characteristic polynomial is equivalent to find a combination of such cycles and matchings.
-Details of the relation between the coefficient of the characteristic polynomial and the structure of a graph is seen in \cite{Spg}.
+Thus, $\rho_{n-j}$ is obtained by summing (\ref{sum}) over all permutation with length $j$.
+A cyclic permutation and a transposition correspond to a cycle and an edge in the underlying graph.
+Thus, computing the coefficient of the characteristic polynomial is equivalent to finding a combination of these cycles and matchings.